nuxt/image/docs/content/en/api/options.md

     sizes: [320, 420, 768, 1024, 1200]
   }
 }
 ```

 ## `accept`

 To enable image optimization on an external website, specify which domains are allowed to be optimized.
-This option will use to detect whether a remote image should be optimized or not.
+This option will be used to detect whether a remote image should be optimized or not.
 This is needed to ensure that external urls can't be abused.

 ```ts [nuxt.config.js]
 export default {